Is My Hot Water Tank Covered by Home Insurance?

 February 7, 2023

-You probably don’t think about your hot water tank unless there is something wrong with it, but regular maintenance is essential to keep it working efficiently and safely.
-What if your hot water tank is 10 years old or more?
+You probably don’t think about your hot water tank unless there’s a problem, but regular maintenance is essential to keep it working efficiently and safely.
+What happens if your hot water tank is 10 years old or more?

 Does home insurance cover hot water tanks?

-Check with your insurer to find out the age limits and deductibles for hot water tanks on your home insurance policy.
+Check with your insurer to confirm age limits, deductibles, and exclusions related to hot water tanks in your home insurance policy.

 Why are older hot water tanks not covered by home insurance?